Opportunity School, Class, and Program Guidelines

 There should always be collaboration and coordination between educators for students who are partially served in the Opportunity Education environment during the day, with the balance in traditional classrooms.
 Any information about the student’s learning strengths should be shared by all.

-As the student exits from Opportunity Education, and exit plan should be in place to continue monitoring and support of the student.
+As the student exits from Opportunity Education, an exit plan should be in place to continue monitoring and support of the student.
 It should also be clear to the student and educators that the Opportunity Education staff who have gotten to know the student will remain available as ongoing resources.

 Guidelines for Opportunity Education